 Cost of transport in Guangzhou

-Cost of food and eating out in Guangzhou
+Cost of groceries in Guangzhou

-Cost of entertainment in Guangzhou
+Cost of entertainment and eating out in Guangzhou

 Guangzhou has such a wide range of things to see and do that everyone, no matter the size of their budget, is sure to find some great entertainment options.
 Historical attractions, such as museums and temples, are plentiful and typically free to visit.
 Green spaces cost nothing to visit and provide an idyllic atmosphere that's great for taking walks, cycling or having a picnic.